rlaphoenix/pynfogen/README.md

 It's mostly a mix of python's normal new-style string formatting, with custom formatters.
 It also uses a PHP-like `<?{x:y}..?>` custom syntax for if statements.

+Scripting is generally not recommended to be used within Artwork templates.

 #### If statement

 For example the following will check if the `{note}` variable (python new-style formatting) is a truthy value,